- High digestive tolerance (gradual fermentation).

 Thus two studies (17-18) failed to demonstrate a rise in SCFAs following daily supplementation with either 25g or 6g of acacia gum.
 As a result, acacia gum is not officially recognized as providing the beneficial effect of increased production of SCFAs for healthy populations as a whole.

 Increase in satiety

-Dietary fibre is recognized as helping to reduce calorie intake by increasing the feeling of satiety: in absorbing water, soluble fibre expands and produces a physical sensation of satisfaction in the stomach (19-21).
+Dietary fiber is recognized as helping to reduce calorie intake by increasing the feeling of satiety: in absorbing water, soluble fiber expands and produces a physical sensation of satisfaction in the stomach (19-21).